-The Activate on Creation check box is checked by default.
-This will cause the pool to be activated as soon as it is created.
-If you uncheck the check box, you will have to manually activate the pool later before it can be used.
+The Activate on Creation feature is enabled by default.
+This causes the pool to be activated as soon as it is created.
+If you choose not to activate the pool, you will have to manually activate it later before it can be used.